JuniorSelister/chess-system/README.md

 - P = Pawn

 ## **King**
 The King can move only one and any position to each side.
-Except by the Castling Kingside, when the kings move two position to the Rook’s direction and the Rook step by side the king.
+Except by the Castling Kingside, when the king move two position to the Rook’s direction, the Rook step by side the king.
 It’s not allowed two kings stay side by side each-other, it must to have at least one position between the kings.

 The king is the only piece that can not be captured.
 When the king is attacked, it will happen a xeque and he is forced to leave xeque situation.
 There’s 3 alternatives to leave xeque.

-1 - Move a position that aren’t receiving an attack;
+1. Move a position that aren’t receiving an attack;
-2 - Capture the piece that are putting him in xeque;
+2. Capture the piece that are putting him in xeque;
-3 - Put a piece covering the king from an attack in xeque.
+3. Put a piece covering the king from an attack in xeque.

 **Obs¹**: When xeque is being applied by knight, this third option it doesn’t work, because the knight has the ability to jump other pieces;
 **Obs²**: When the king can’t get away from xeque, he is up to Xeque-Mate, then the opponent wins the game.
 Once the goal of the game is just this: Apply the Xeque-Mate.